Navigating the Grocery Store- Essentials in the Doctor’s cart

 - Amaranth- very high in protein

-- Brown rice, wild rice, and my favorite- FORBIDDEN rice!
+- Brown rice, wild rice, and my favorite, FORBIDDEN rice (aka black rice)!

 - Teff flour- good baking flour

-- Gluten free oats- make oatmeal or throw some oats in a food processor to make a flour
+- Gluten free oats- make oatmeal or throw some oats in a food processor to make oat flour

-- Brown rice tortillas- great for wraps and mexican burritos.
+- Brown rice tortillas (Food for Life brand)- great for wraps and mexican burritos.

-- Grapeseed oil- use this oil for high heat cooking
+- Avocado oil- use this oil for high heat cooking

 - Olive oil- use this oil for salads and other cold items